 Trenton’s rich history is reflected in its housing stock, but much of the housing is dilapidated, meaning indoor toxins such as lead, mold, and asthma triggers threaten health—especially for children.

-Recently, 15% of Trenton kindergartners entered school with elevated lead levels, making them 30% more likely to fail third grade reading and math tests and seven times more likely to quit school.
+Recently, 15% of Trenton kindergartners entered school with elevated lead levels.
+Lead-poisoned children are seven times more likely to drop out of school and six times more likely to become involved in the juvenile justice system, as lead affects the parts of the brain that controls impulse and general behavior.
 And while just 23% of the county lives in Trenton, city residents account for 76% of asthma-related emergency department visits.

 Housing affordability and stability also affect health outcomes.

 Most Trenton residents – nearly 63% — rent their homes.
 This is in stark contrast to rental rates in Mercer County (35.8%) and New Jersey (35.9%).
 The average rent in Trenton was $995 in 2013-2017 and roughly 60% of Trenton renters contribute 30% or more of their total household income to rent.

 The U.S. Department of Housing and Urban Development recommends no more than 30% of household income be spent on housing as spending more limits income for other expenses such as transportation, food, health care, and savings.

 In “Housing and Health: An Overview of The Literature,” Lauren Taylor states, “There is strong evidence characterizing housing’s relationship to health.
 Housing stability, quality, safety, and affordability all affect health outcomes, as do physical and social characteristics of neighborhoods.”